rodneyshupe/Cookbook/Recipes/Entrees/Beef/SoyGarlicMarinadedSteaks.rst

 Ingredients
 -----------

--  2 8-10oz Steaks (this can be strip loin, bone-in rib eye, skirt, flank, or hanger.)
+- 2 8-10 ounces (225-285 g) Steaks (this can be strip loin, bone-in rib eye, skirt, flank, or hanger.)

 Original
 ^^^^^^^^